-Extension commands are user-defined IBM® SPSS® Statistics commands that are implemented in either the Python programming language or R. Once deployed to an instance of SPSS Statistics, an extension command is run in the same manner as any built-in SPSS Statistics command.
+Extension commands are user-defined IBM® SPSS® Statistics commands that are implemented in the Python programming language, R or Java.
+Once deployed to an instance of SPSS Statistics, an extension command is run in the same manner as any built-in SPSS Statistics command.